eduardohet/resulteR/README.md

 # ResulteR: Test Results for Reproducible Documents
 by Eduardo L. Hettwer Giehl

-ResulteR is a set of functions that generate strings of text for the use in markdown documents.
+ResulteR implements functions to generate strings of text for the use in markdown documents.
 It aims to help you build top level reproducible documents.

 ## Installing